 Dr. Lon Schneider: I hate to predict the future because I’m really not good at it, but I think that what we’ll also see is that the Centers for Medicare and Medicaid Services will issue some considerable guidance about safety.
-They’ll essentially be saying, “We will reimburse to this amount in these particular patients who fulfill these criteria, and we’ll also reimburse for the appropriate safety tests and for your CT visits if it’s followed in a certain way.”
+They’ll essentially be saying, “We will reimburse to this amount in these particular patients who fulfill these criteria, and we’ll also reimburse for the appropriate safety tests if it’s followed in a certain way.”
 This is what we kind of depend on and we can’t depend on the FDA to give us all this detail when they approve the drug.

 Being Patient: Dr. Schneider, do you have any additional thoughts about the uncertainties of aducanumab’s approval?

 Dr. Lon Schneider: We don’t know the actual availability, the actual costs, the accessibility, whether people who are economically disadvantaged will have access to this.

 Testing this in people who have more severe dementia, or for that matter, much more mild symptoms, would require formal studies.
 I wouldn’t want to wing it in the clinic.

 Being Patient: Since aducanumab was tested in patients with early-stage Alzheimer’s, can you give us a better idea of the symptoms typically seen in this stage?